alienflip/Scaffold-Algo/README.md

 </p>

 <p align="center"> :sun_with_face: Deploy a contract to testnet easily! :sun_with_face:</p>
-<p align="center">🍄 In this framework, we interact with a contract to set it's global variable and read the display the change locally 🍄</p>
+<p align="center">🍄 In this framework, we interact with a contract to set it's global variable and read the change to local display 🍄</p>

 -----
 -----